willowtreeapps/assertk/README.md

 The general rule of thumb is to prefer building out of the existing assertions unless you can give a more meaningful error message.

+## Additional Tools

+* [Assertk Lint](https://github.com/jzbrooks/assertk-lint) - A set of lint rules to encourage proper use of assertk.

 ## Contributing to assertk

 Contributions are more than welcome!
 Please see the [Contributing Guidelines](https://github.com/willowtreeapps/assertk/blob/main/Contributing.md) and be mindful of our [Code of Conduct](https://github.com/willowtreeapps/assertk/blob/main/code-of-conduct.md).